By YOUNG JEAN LEE

 It’s Christmas Eve, and Ed has gathered his three adult sons to celebrate with matching pajamas, trash-talking, and Chinese takeout.
 But when a question they can’t answer interrupts their holiday cheer, they are forced to confront their own identities.
 Obie Award-winning playwright Young Jean Lee takes a hilariously ruthless look at the classic American father-son drama.
 This is one white Christmas like you’ve never seen before.

-ANNA D. SHAPIRO (Director) won the 2008 Tony, Drama Desk and Outer Critics Circle Awards for Best Director for August: Osage County by Tracy Letts.
-In 2011 she received a Tony Award nomination for her direction of The Motherf**ker with the Hat.
-Broadway credits include Larry David’s Fish in the Dark, the revival of Steppenwolf’s production of This Is Our Youth and the Broadway revival of Of Mice and Men, which National Theatre Live selected as the first American production to be broadcast to over 700 cinemas across the US and Canada.
-Shapiro has directed many notable productions with Steppenwolf, including most recently Visiting Edna by David Rabe and Mary Page Marlowe also by Letts.
-Additional Steppenwolf directing credits include A Parallelogram, Up, The Unmentionables, The Pain and the Itch (also at Playwrights Horizons), Letts’s Man from Nebraska, (named by TIME Magazine as one of the Year’s Top Ten of 2003), Side Man (also in Ireland, Australia and Colorado) and Letts’s adaption of Three Sisters, among others.
+ANNA D. SHAPIRO (Director) won the 2008 Tony, Drama Desk and Outer Critics Circle Awards for Best Director of the Steppenwolf Theatre Company production of August: Osage County by Tracy Letts.
+In 2011 she was nominated for another Tony Award for her direction of The Motherf**ker with the Hat.
+Other Broadway credits include Larry David’s Fish in the Dark, the revival of Steppenwolf’s production of This Is Our Youth and the Broadway revival of Steinbeck’s Of Mice and Men, which National Theatre Live selected as the first American production to be broadcast to over 700 cinemas across the UK.
+She has directed Off-Broadway at Lincoln Center Theatre, Playwrights Horizons, Manhattan Theatre Club and Atlantic Theatre Company among others.
+Ms. Shapiro serves as the Artistic Director of Steppenwolf Theatre Company in Chicago (since 2015/16) where she has directed numerous productions including Visiting Edna by David Rabe and The Man from Nebraska, Mary Page Marlowe and The Minutes by Tracy Letts.
 She is a graduate of the Yale School of Drama and Columbia College and the recipient of a 1996 Princess Grace Award, as well as the 2010 Princess Grace Statue Award.
-Shapiro began working with Steppenwolf in 1995 as the original director of the New Plays Lab, joined the ensemble in 2005 and became Artistic Director at the start of the 2015/16 Season.
+Shapiro is the Marjorie Hoffman-Hagan Chair in Theatre at Northwestern University.